jep-project/jep/protocol.md

 A message further has a minimal header which tells the length of the overall message and the length of the JSON part.
 The length of the binary part is the difference between the overall length and the JSON length.
-Message lengths are given in ASCII characters, separated by a comma and terminated by the opening curly brace of the JSON object:
+Message lengths are given in ASCII characters, separated by a colon and terminated by the opening curly brace of the JSON object:

-    <overall length>,<json length>{<json object>}<binary data>
+    <overall length>:<json length>{<json object>}<binary data>

 Message length values exclude the header length.

 Example:

-    25,19{"kind": "request"}xndjs318,18{"next":"message"}
+    25:19{"kind": "request"}xndjs318:18{"next":"message"}

          |<--       25        -->|     |<--     18   -->|
          |<--    19     -->|           |<--     18   -->|